geomagpy/magpy/README.md

 | format_wik.py           | PMAG1,PMAG2,OPT**            | 2.0.0   | r,r        | no        | X,X    |              |

 Runtime tests: internal testing routines contained within each library file, only available for rw libraries.
 RW: a local read/(write) test based on various example files.
-Only available on dedicated testing machines.
+Done using libraries2.0.ipynb which is only available on dedicated testing machines.
 Write tests are also included in stream.write which stores dummy data in all file types supporting write_format commands.

 *  incomplete formats or tests: